habedi/PracticalMachineLearning/README.md

 * [Pyitlib](https://pafoster.github.io/pyitlib/): An opensource library for calculating a useful collection of information-theoric measures (i.e. Entropy) for discrete random variables
 * [KDEpy](https://github.com/tommyod/KDEpy): A collection of useful kernel density estimators in Python 3.5+
 * [Tsfresh](https://github.com/blue-yonder/tsfresh): A Pyton library for (automatic) feature extraction and engineering on time-dependent data
+* [GPy](https://github.com/SheffieldML/GPy): A Python library for working with Gaussian processes

 ## Additional Useful Resources